sr-gi/bolt13/13-watchtowers.md

 `minimum_viable_transaction_size` and `maximum_viable_transaction_size` refer to the minimum/maximum size required to create a valid transaction.

 `encrypted_blob`s outside those boundaries cannot contain valid transactions, so they should be rejected.

+A tower should broadcast a penalty transaction right after a breach is seen, but should be also able to bump the fee is necessary.
+A too small `to_self_delay` can make the tower fail to do so.

 ### The `appointment_accepted` message